🎮

 The Shortlist Verdict

 Zotac Zone 2 leaves the strongest impression when you frame it as a recommendation for players who want a balanced handheld that can stretch beyond the basics.
-That is the lens that makes the strengths feel intentional instead of accidental.
+That framing keeps the review honest and stops the verdict from sliding into generic praise.

 Broad emulation range is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A) gives it a concrete identity.